Player Transfer Policy and Process

 - Discuss the issue you are having with your orginating club to find a solution.
 If no solution is suitable:

-- Fill out the form and submit to the President of your Originating club
+- Fill out the form prior to the conclusion of the Transfer Request period.

 We understand there are many reasons why you may request a transfer.
 Below are examples of reasons that transfers can be approved and denied.